do-it-ecm/do-it/CONTRIBUTING.md

 ### Compliance Checks <span id="compliance-checks"></span>
 `npm run check-compliance` will run the compliance checks on the repository.
 It will check the filestructure to find any inconsistencies with the guidelines.

+### Serve <span id="serve"></span>
+`npm run serve` will build the website and serve it on a local server.
+It will watch for changes in the source files and rebuild the website when a change is detected.
+It will also reload the browser when the build is complete.

+PLEASE use this command to **check your changes before pushing them**.
+It will help you to see how your changes will look on the website.

+You can use `npm run serve-nav` to serve the website with the navigation bar.
+It will help you to navigate through the website more easily, but the build will be slower.

 ### Init Student <span id="init-student"></span>
 `npm run init-student` will create a new git branch and checkout in it.
 It will then create the student directory in the corresponding promotion.
 It will prompt you for the promotion and student name, then for a confirmation.
 It will also create the necessary files and directories for the student.